3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 Messaging should be benefit-driven

 Need help with your messaging?
-This guide's website redesign project planning guide has an exercise that'll tell you how clear your messaging really is...and how to fix it.
+This guide's website redesign project plan has an exercise that'll tell you how clear your messaging really is...and how to fix it.

 A website with a good site structure is easy to navigate.